Cheukting/pyO3_202/README.md

 ### Multi-threading in Python

 Multi-threading, or threading, speed up I/O Bound and CPU bound processes, however, the CPU bound processes benefits maybe limited by the [Global Interpreter Lock (GIL)](https://docs.python.org/3/glossary.html#term-global-interpreter-lock).
 That may be the reason why threading in Python is not very popular.
-Threading allow tasks be handle in parallel, however, it is more complicated as there are complication that can arise with threading, such as race conditions and, deadlocks and memory leaks.
+Threading allow tasks be handled in parallel, however, it is more complicated as there are complication that can arise with threading, such as race conditions and, deadlocks and memory leaks.

-In the past, Python's solution to handle complexity caused by multi-threading is to introduce a [Global Interpreter Lock (GIL)](https://docs.python.org/3/glossary.html#term-global-interpreter-lock), which limit [bytecode](https://docs.python.org/3/glossary.html#term-bytecode) to be execute by only one thread at a time.
-However, due to high demand from the community, from Python 3.13 the GIL can be optionally disabled, this is sometimes also refered to as [free-threaded Python](https://docs.python.org/3/howto/free-threading-python.html#installation).
+In the past, Python's solution to handle complexity caused by multi-threading is to introduce a [Global Interpreter Lock (GIL)](https://docs.python.org/3/glossary.html#term-global-interpreter-lock), which limit [bytecode](https://docs.python.org/3/glossary.html#term-bytecode) to be executed by only one thread at a time.
+However, due to high demand from the community, from Python 3.13 the GIL can be optionally disabled, this is sometimes also referred to as [free-threaded Python](https://docs.python.org/3/howto/free-threading-python.html#installation).

 ## async/.await in Rust